- Canva And Sydney Gay And Lesbian Mardi Gras Unite To Shine A Light On Pride

 We regularly commission new diverse and inclusive content to fill our library of templates and elements which empower our global LGBTQIA+ community and allies to share their pride, in their way, and recently revamped our visual content algorithm for all relationship-based keywords to deliver more diverse results across genders and identities.

 Supporting the community is an incredibly important part of our mission to empower the world to design and to do the most good we can.
-More than 150,000 nonprofits use Canva’s Nonprofit program to share and champion important messages and causes across the globe, including LGBTQIA+ nonprofits such as To Better Understand, Inc, PrideTT in Trinidad and Tobago, the Dignity Network in Canada, Blossom LGBT and Switchboard in the UK, PRIDE Toulouse in France and Forward Together in the United States.
+More than 150,000 nonprofits use Canva’s Nonprofit program(opens in a new tab or window) to share and champion important messages and causes across the globe, including LGBTQIA+ nonprofits such as To Better Understand, Inc, PrideTT in Trinidad and Tobago, the Dignity Network in Canada, Blossom LGBT and Switchboard in the UK, PRIDE Toulouse in France and Forward Together in the United States.
 We’re proud of the way these nonprofits (and thousands of others) are using Canva to create powerful change campaigns, raise awareness about issues and celebrate the progress made towards increasing equal rights for those who identify with the LGBTQIA+ community.

 Making Pride history